Categories: Tips

 3. No Separate Wage Statements

 Employees are protected by wage statement laws that require employers to provide employees with a statement of earnings, hours worked and deductions made.
-These are typically given to workers with their paycheck, but if your company issues them via email, you’re not in compliance with state law.
-(California law requires you include how much money was withheld for taxes.)
+These are typically given to workers with their paychecks, but if your company issues them via email, you’re not in compliance with state law.
+(California law requires youto include how much money was withheld for taxes.)
 If you handle payroll yourself but don’t provide these statements, you could be liable for employee claims of unpaid wages.
 It’s also possible that employers may decide to take legal action against people who don’t comply; in some cases, they’ve had success in small claims court.

 4. Not Tracking Employees’ Hours

 One of the most common mistakes business owners make when they handle payroll is simply forgetting to track hours.
 While it might seem like a trivial matter, having an accurate count of hours worked affects more than just payroll tax contributions.
 Many businesses have hourly employees who are paid based on performance rather than being tied to a salary, so tracking their time can help you evaluate their effectiveness and efficiency.
-Not paying your employees correctly hurts your business’s reputation with both your staff and any future job applicants.
-Plus, if you are not documenting hours properly, you could be at risk for wage theft, where an employee files suit against your company for not paying them all earned wages in accordance with legal requirements.

-5. Wrongly Calculating payroll
+5. Wrongly Calculating Payroll

 This is a common mistake that can end up costing you hundreds or thousands of dollars each year.
-When calculating payroll, you need to take into account all your obligations as an employer.
+When handling payroll, you need to take into account all your obligations as an employer.
 This includes things like income tax withholding and social security payments, not just things like salaries and bonuses.
 It also includes paying superannuation, which is essentially insurance for employees in case they can’t work anymore due to illness or injury.
 If you’re handing out super to employees, then you have to provide it.
-And if your employees are being taxed on their own contributions—as opposed to being paid salary packaging—then they might be more inclined to roll over some of their money so they don’t have to pay extra taxes.

 Properly documenting employee time and attendance is key to ensuring you receive accurate paychecks.
 It’s also critical to your business operations.
 If you don’t use payroll software, chances are your employees aren’t using proper time-tracking methods—or worse, they’re gaming the system.
 As a result, you might end up paying too much or too little in taxes or making costly errors that could lead to penalties from the IRS.
 Instead of taking these risks with your hard-earned money, hire an accountant who can help ensure things are done correctly.
 Not having good bookkeeping systems: Using payroll software is only step one of what should be a multi-layered approach to bookkeeping tasks.